NotAnyMike/YOLOv3/README.md

 ``wget https://pjreddie.com/media/files/yolov3.weights``
 and move them to the root directory of the repo.
 4. Run it (see section **RUNNING CODE**)
-3. If there is an error with cv2, install opencv with ``conda install opencv``
+3. If there is an error with cv2, install opencv with ``pip install opencv``

 ## Running Code